 By far, the statement of purpose (SOP) or personal statement turns out to be the biggest pain point of all applicants.
 Even the matured applicants with more than 10 years of work experience struggled very badly.
 Firstly, they struggle with what and/or how to write a personal essay.

 The majority of applicants approached the SOP writing by rehashing their resumes.
 The essays are full of technicalities, test scores, and work experience etc. Phrases like “I graduated from XYZ with a GPA of 8.9.
 Here, I took courses A, B, and C and did projects E, F and G. After graduation, I joined company K and worked on blah blah” adds nothing to what you have already told in your CV or application form.
+Learn how to write a CV for MS application.

 Quite often applicants missed out on creating a proper CV and an effective SOP.
 Get to know what the admission officers and faculty members look for in a personal statement or SOP.